leoapagano/tb3k/README.md

 $ python3 ./tb3k.py
 ```

-## Functioality
+## Slash Commands and Bot Functioality

+- In the slash command documentation below, a lock symbol (🔒) indicates a program that requires elevated permission to use.

 ### Say

+The bot can be made to say anything by a trusted user.

+- `/say message` (🔒): Makes tb3k say some `message` in the current channel.

 You can tell tb3k to say something by adding your Discord user ID to the AUTHORIZED_USER_IDS list in `cogs/say.py` (TODO: move this to a preferences file).
 Then, use the `/say` command.

 ### Birthday Tracking

-In each Discord server this bot is added to, the other users of that server can opt to set their birthday with the `/set-birthday` command.
-On their birthday, this bot will display a nice little "Happy Birthday!" message for this user in the server's system channel (if it has one).
-If the user later decides they don't want their birthday announced, they can unset it any time with `/unset-birthday`.
-They can also check the birthdays of other users in that server with `/get-birthday`.
-Please keep in mind that birthdays do not carry over across servers and must be set for each server in which both the user and this bot are in.
-The message prints out at 7AM every day, Eastern time (TODO: move this to a preferences file).
+In each Discord server this bot is added to, the users of that server can opt to set their birthday such that a brief "Today is (user)'s birthday!" message will display.
+The following slash commands are available:

+- `/get-birthday user`: Determines the birthday set by `user` for this server, if they have set one at all.
+- `/set-birthday birthday`: Allows the user executing the command to set their birthday. `birthday` must be given as an ISO 8601 (YYYY-MM-DD) date.
+- `/unset-birthday`: Allows the user exeucting the command to unset their birthday and opt out of birthday announcements.

+One important thing to keep in mind is that birthdays are NOT global.
+If you set your birthday in one server with tb3k installed, and another server you're in installs tb3k, your birthday will not be set in the new server!
+This is because birthdays are uninitialized by default and must be set by the user.

+The "happy birthday" messages, which are sent at 7AM every day in the system channel, takes the following form:

+> "Today is $USER's $Nth birthday!
+Wish them a happy birthday!"

+### Automatic Regex Responses

+In each Discord server this bot is added to, permitted users may define regular expressions (regexes) which, for messages that match the regex, the bot will reply to with a predetermined message.
+The following slash commands are available:

+- `/list-auto-responses page` (🔒): Displays a paginated list of all auto responses set on the server.
+Note that some long responses may be cut off.
+- `/set-auto-response regex response` (🔒): Given a regular expression `regex` and a response phrase `response`, the bot will now respond to messages whose contents match that regex with `response`.
+- `/unset-auto-response regex` (🔒): Disables a given regex response.
+As each unique `regex` only corresponds to one unique `response`, you select regex-response pairs using the `regex` argument.

+As an example:

+> `/set-auto-response "(?i)\bjoker\b" "Joker?
+I hardly know er!"`

+In chat:

+> You: "Man, I love having a holographic Joker on Ante 1."

+> tb3k replies: "Joker?
+I hardly know er!"

+This feature can also be useful for automatic moderation just as it is for fun.

 ## About data.json